malte610/HackTogetherMicrosoftGraph/BlazorServerCalendarToInvoice/README.md

 ### Follow the Wizard 🧙‍

 On first startup the app checks if there is a 'CalendarToInvoice' folder in your OneDrive's root.
-If it is not present the wizard opens and can you can follow it's steps.
+If it is not, the wizard opens and can you can follow it's steps.

 #### Wizard Step One - Folder and Files
 ```